Sam Lutzker

 Biography

 Sam Lutzker is a PhD candidate in the Department of Sociology at UCLA.
-He is a community-engaged, mixed methods researcher of urban poverty and its governance, with a focus on homelessness and housing.
-His dissertation, “Vehicle Living in Los Angeles: An Ethnography of Homelessness, Home, and the Local Politics of Criminalization and Care,” follows a diverse range of vehicle residents as they navigate shelter and housing, policing and social services, and shifting neighborhoods where their presence is both demonized and tolerated.
+He is a community-engaged researcher of urban poverty and its governance, with a focus on homelessness and housing.
+His dissertation, “Vehicle Living in Los Angeles: An Ethnography of Homelessness, Home, and the Local Politics of Criminalization and Care,” follows a diverse range of vehicle residents as they navigate informal shelter, social services, law enforcement, and shifting neighborhoods.

-Prior to graduate school, Sam was a project coordinator at Columbia University’s Interdisciplinary Center for Innovative Theory and Empirics (INCITE), where he coordinated “Facing Whiteness” and other projects.
-As a Princeton in Asia fellow, he worked as a university English teacher in Wuhan, China, and he later became a non-profit consultant in Beijing.
-He received his B.A. in Sociology and East Asian Studies from Columbia University.
+Prior to graduate school, Sam worked on projects about race and labor at Columbia University’s Interdisciplinary Center for Innovative Theory and Empirics (INCITE) and was a Princeton in Asia fellow in China.
+He received his BA in Sociology and East Asian Studies from Columbia University.

-When not engaged in research or teaching, Sam loves outdoor exercise and eating his way through LA with friends.
+When not engaged in research or teaching, Sam loves biking and eating around LA with friends.

 Degrees